 Notes on floating pellets

-Some keepers use micro‑foam or trapped air to create buoyancy, but adding dairy (like whipped cream) can risk water quality—test on a small batch in a quarantine cup first.
-Safer options include adjusting binder ratios (lighter gel) or incorporating inert, food‑safe microbeads designed for aquarium use.
-Always test buoyancy in tank water and watch clarity.
+Some keepers create buoyancy with trapped air or lighter binder ratios, but avoid dairy or unstable additives that risk water quality—always test any buoyant technique on a small batch in a quarantine cup first.
+Safer options include adjusting gelatin/agar ratios or researching aquarium-safe food microbeads; test buoyancy in tank water and watch clarity.

 “Blend hot for a glossy, viscous putty that sets cleanly and holds together in the tank without clouding.”

-- Measure carefully: a 1 lb base with 1–2 oz algae hits protein and pigment targets for growth and color in many omnivores/carnivores.
+- Measure carefully: a 1 lb base with 1–2 oz algae hits protein and pigment targets for many omnivores/carnivores.

-- Set control: adjust gelatin or agar amounts to change firmness and thaw time.
+- Set control: tweak gelatin or agar amounts to change firmness and thaw time; stronger bloom gelatin needs slightly less by weight.

 - Thin slabs: 1/8‑inch sheets thaw fast and break into consistent portions for dinner or quick feeding.